ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/manual-configuration/cluster-installation.md

 - Instance Registration: Each AMS node registers itself with the MongoDB database upon startup.
 - Stream Origin Assignment: When a node begins receiving a live stream, it registers itself as the origin node for that stream in the database.
-- Load Balancer Operations: When the load balancer receives a playback request, it forwards the request to an edge group node
+- Load Balancer Operations: When the load balancer receives a playback request, it forwards the request to an edge group node:
   1. The edge node retrieves the stream's origin information from MongoDB.
   2. The edge node then fetches the stream from the origin node.
   3. Finally, the edge node distributes the stream to the requesting viewers.

 **Important Note:** Ensure that TCP port range 5000-65000 is open on the internal network.
 These ports should not be exposed to the public internet to maintain security.